k8s-at-home/docs/docs/guides/pod-gateway.md

 round-trip min/avg/max = 36.366/36.366/36.366 ms
 ```

-The important part is that default gateway and the DNS are set to 172.16.0.1 which
+The important part is that the default gateway and the DNS are set to `172.16.0.1`
-is the default IP of the gateway POD in the vlxlan network.
-If this is the case
+which is the default IP of the gateway POD in the vlxlan network.
+If this is the
-then you are ready for the (optional) VPN setup
+case then you are ready for the (optional) VPN setup.

 If the ping does not work and you are using Calico please check the
-section bellow.
+`Calico` section bellow.

 ### Network Policy

-For additional precaution you should deploy a network policy into each routed
+For additional precaution, you should deploy a network policy into each routed
-namespace to prevent traffic to leave the K8S cluster without passing through the
+namespace to prevent traffic leaving the K8S cluster without passing through the
 pod gateway.
 This way, even in case of setup errors, you will not leak any traffic.

 ```yaml